Home Faculty & Research

 Ustadh Akhlaaq Choudry spent several years abroad pursuing Arabic and Islamic studies after graduating from university with a BSc and Masters in Geology.
 Since returning to the UK, he has been furthering his studies with Al-Salam Institute and has extensive experience in teaching the Arabic language.
 He is CEO of the Oak Tree Initiative, a centre specialising in the tuition of Arabic language.

-Ustadh Ayman Abdel-Haleem has completed his BA in Arabic at the School of Oriental & African Studies (SOAS), University of London with a first class honours.
-Following his graduation he travelled to Egypt, where he spent a number of years completing his Arabic and Islamic studies.
-After returning from Egypt, he continued his studies at the University of Cambridge, where he completed an MPhil in Theology from the Faculty of Divinity.
-He is currently a Senior Teaching Fellow at School of Oriental & African Studies, (SOAS) University of London teaching Quranic Arabic.
+Ustadh Ayman Abdel Haleem completed his BA in Arabic at the School of Oriental & African Studies (SOAS), University of London with first class honours.
+Following his graduation he travelled to Egypt, where he spent some time studying under a number of Azhari scholars at an Institute for Arabic and Islamic studies in Cairo.
+After returning, he continued his studies at the University of Cambridge, where he completed an MPhil in Theology from the Faculty of Divinity.
+He is currently a Senior Teaching Fellow at the School of Oriental & African Studies, (SOAS), where he teaches Quranic Arabic.

 Ustadh Hussan Mahmood